simonbusborg/emoji-icons/README.md

 #### How to contribute
 1. Fork it!
-2. Create your feature branch: git checkout -b my-new-feature
+2. Create your feature branch: git checkout -b new-icons
-3. Commit your changes: git commit -am 'Add some feature'
+3. Commit your changes: git commit -am 'Added icon(s)'
-4. Push to the branch: git push origin my-new-feature
+4. Push to the branch: git push origin new-icons
 5. Submit a pull request and enjoy! :smile:

 #### Contributers